stripe/stripe-commercetools-checkout-app/README.md

         - Handle manual API payment transactions.
         - Listening to webhooks events triggered by Stripe and processing all related payment operations.
         - Create Stripe customer session
+        - Refund processing with support for multiple refunded events and accurate data synchronization
 4. **Enabler**
     - Assists in creating the [Stripe Payment Element](https://docs.stripe.com/payments/payment-element) component used as a payment method in the commercetools Checkout.
     - Connects to any sample site that wants to integrate the connector, providing the available payment components for seamless integration.